 Discussion of Generalized Anxiety Disorder (GAD).
 Generalized Anxiety Disorder is a disorder characterized by chronic anxiety, exaggerated or excessive worry and tension, even when there is little or nothing to provoke it.

-Discussion of Social Anxiety Disorder, a disorder characterized by a fear of being embarrassed, humiliated or judged in social situations, and often experiences the physical symptoms of anxiety and thus people with this disorder tends to avoid or limit social interaction.
+Discussion of Social Anxiety Disorder.
+Social Anxiety Disorder is a fear of being embarrassed, humiliated or judged in social situations.
+Because of this fear, the person with Social Anxiety Disorder often experiences the physical symptoms of anxiety and thus tends to avoid or limit social interaction.

 Discussion of Panic Disorder and Agoraphobia.
 Panic attacks are sudden episodes of overwhelming anxiety or fear.
-Agoraphobia occurs when the person is anxious about being in a place or situation where they might have a panic attack and be unable to escape.
+Agoraphobia occurs when the person is anxious about being in a place or situation where they might have a panic attack and be unable to escape